Rxinui/fun-challenge/README.md

                            # newline for visibility
 ```

-with a **First In First Out** approach -- the most recent message at the top of the file.
+with a **First In Last Out** approach -- the most recent message at the top of the file.

 #### Example
 ```